Kwaliteit & beoordeling

 minuten leestijd

 Want to know what your old coins are worth?
-Learn how numismatic experts at Schulman b.v. determine value based on rarity, condition, metal content and historical significance.
+Learn how experts at Schulman b.v. determine value based on rarity, quality, metal content and historical significance.

-The value of old coins depends on five factors: metal value, condition, rarity, historical significance and provenance.
-These factors combine to determine the final price.
+The value of old coins depends on five factors: metal value, quality, rarity, historical significance and provenance.
+These factors stack up to determine the final price.
 A gold ducat can therefore be worth €500, but also €2,700 or more.

-Whether you have found a single coin, inherited a collection, or have been collecting for years: determining the true value requires knowledge and experience.
-Below, we explain how experts at Schulman b.v. establish the value of your coins.
+Whether you have found a single coin, inherited a collection or have been collecting for years: determining the true value requires knowledge and experience.
+Below we explain how experts at Schulman b.v. assess the value of your coins.

-How is the value of a coin determined?
+How is the value of a coin built up?

 The price of a coin is not a fixed amount.
-It consists of several layers that build upon each other:
+It consists of several layers that stack up:

-1. Metal value forms the foundation.
+1. Metal value forms the base.
 This is the value of the gold or silver in the coin, calculated based on weight and the current precious metal price.

-2. Condition premium is added when the coin is well preserved.
+2. Quality premium is added when the coin has been well preserved.
 The sharper the details, the higher the valuation.

-3. Rarity premium applies to coins of which few examples exist or appear on the market.
+3. Rarity premium arises for coins of which few examples exist or appear on the market.

-4. Provenance premium applies to coins with a notable origin, such as a famous collection or a shipwreck.
+4. Provenance premium applies to coins with a special origin, such as a famous collection or a shipwreck.

-Price composition: from metal value to auction price
+Price breakdown: from metal value to auction price

 Example: Gold Ducat (1586–present)